sprout42/imx_find_containers/README.md

 YAML or pickle files may contain malicious information and the function that re-reads the scan results loads type information from the file, only import scan results that you trust.

+# TODO
+- implement decoding of i.MX6 CSF entries
+- read large files in chunks (opening giant files takes a long time at the moment)